Cognitive Distortions: Is Your Mind Playing Tricks On You?

 - Emotional Reasoning: Perhaps the most destructive, you believe your cognitive distortions and take the negative emotions about yourself that follow as the absolute truth.

 - "Should" Statements: Thinking too much about what you or others should or shouldn't do can cause unrealistic expectations.
 The inevitable failure to live up to them results in negative feelings.

 - Labeling and Mislabeling: You define yourself by your mistakes, not taking into account in the slightest that humans are complicated creatures.
 The worst among us have some good qualities and the best among us are not without fault.

 - Personalization: When anything goes wrong, even things completely beyond your control, you consider yourself responsible.

-It can be even harder to accept when the misinformation is not just in our physical perceptions but stems from our very thought processes themselves.
+It can be hard to accept when the misinformation is not just in our physical perceptions but stems from our very thought processes themselves.
 If Descartes said "I think.
 Therefore I am," then what does it say when we cannot rely on our thoughts?
-But it is that very type of thinking that is part of the problem, and that is why having access to outside and objective person in the form of a therapist can be so important to the recovery process.
+But it is that very type of thinking that is part of the problem, and that is why having access to an outside and objective person in the form of a therapist can be so important to the recovery process.

 Reading the above list of common cognitive distortions and finding yourself in them can be a painful yet powerful experience.
 Painful, because you must admit to yourself that you have a problem.
 But powerful, because now you know there is a way to fix it.
 Take the first step today.